bnb-chain/bep3-deputy/spec/state_machine.md

 + OTHER_REFUND_SENT_FAILED: refund tx sent on other chain by deputy is failed. it can be failed like balance is not enough.
 + OTHER_REFUND_CONFIRMED: refund tx on other chain is confirmed by a number of blocks which is specified in config.

-+ BEP2_HTLT_CONFIRMED: HTTL tx on binance chain is confirmed by a number of blocks which is specified in config.
++ BEP2_HTLT_CONFIRMED: HTTL tx on bnb chain is confirmed by a number of blocks which is specified in config.
-+ BEP2_HTLT_SENT: HTLT tx is sent on binance chain by deputy but it is not confirmed by blockchain.
++ BEP2_HTLT_SENT: HTLT tx is sent on bnb chain by deputy but it is not confirmed by blockchain.
-+ BEP2_HTLT_EXPIRED: HTLT tx on binance chain is expired. tx could be sent by user and deputy.
++ BEP2_HTLT_EXPIRED: HTLT tx on bnb chain is expired. tx could be sent by user and deputy.
-+ BEP2_HTLT_SENT_FAILED: HTLT tx sent on binance chain by deputy is failed. it can be failed like balance is not enough.
++ BEP2_HTLT_SENT_FAILED: HTLT tx sent on bnb chain by deputy is failed. it can be failed like balance is not enough.
-+ BEP2_CLAIM_SENT: claim tx is sent on binance chain by deputy but it is not confirmed by blockchain.
++ BEP2_CLAIM_SENT: claim tx is sent on bnb chain by deputy but it is not confirmed by blockchain.
-+ BEP2_CLAIM_SENT_FAILED: claim tx sent on binance chain by deputy is failed. the failed reason may be different.
++ BEP2_CLAIM_SENT_FAILED: claim tx sent on bnb chain by deputy is failed. the failed reason may be different.
-+ BEP2_CLAIM_CONFIRMED: claim tx on binance chain is confirmed by a number of blocks which is specified in config.
++ BEP2_CLAIM_CONFIRMED: claim tx on bnb chain is confirmed by a number of blocks which is specified in config.
 + BEP2_REFUND_SENT: refund tx is sent on other chain by deputy but it is not confirmed by blockchain.
-+ BEP2_REFUND_SENT_FAILED: refund tx sent on binance chain by deputy is failed. he failed reason may be different
++ BEP2_REFUND_SENT_FAILED: refund tx sent on bnb chain by deputy is failed. he failed reason may be different
-+ BEP2_REFUND_CONFIRMED: refund tx on binance chain is confirmed by a number of blocks which is specified in config.
++ BEP2_REFUND_CONFIRMED: refund tx on bnb chain is confirmed by a number of blocks which is specified in config.

 + REJECTED: swap request was rejected by deputy. for example, if the swap amount exceeds the max swap amount deputy accepts, it will be rejected.